janko/janko.io/_posts/2018-04-02-imageprocessing-1-0-released.md

 generating thumbnails).

-It was originally written to be used with [Shrine], since Paperclip, CarrierWave, Dragonfly, Refile all came with their own image processing implementations which couldn't be reused for Shrine.
+It was originally written to be used with [Shrine], since Paperclip, CarrierWave, Dragonfly, and Refile all came with their own image processing implementations which couldn't be reused for Shrine.
 The goal was to extract knowledge from existing implementations into a gem that's generic and reusable.
 The initial implementation was extracted from [refile-mini_magick].

 ## Original API

-Until recently the `ImageProcessing::MiniMagick` module was just a container for common processing methods that use the [MiniMagick] gem, accepting file objects on the input and returning file objects on the output.
+Until recently, the `ImageProcessing::MiniMagick` module was just a container for common processing methods that use the [MiniMagick] gem, accepting file objects on the input and returning file objects on the output.